 - Click on our Chart entitled “Anatomy of a Divorce”

-- ROW 2: Negotiated Agreement without Litigation: Most divorce cases are resolved by way of a Marital Settlement Agreement.
+- ROW 2: Negotiated Agreement without Litigation.
+In many divorce cases, people can resolve the outcome through a Marital Settlement Agreement.
 If you and your spouse can agree upon all collateral issues without engaging in the litigation process, a divorce can be entered on an “uncontested” basis.
 The only request made in the Complaint is to incorporate the parties’ Agreement into the Final Judgment.

-- ROW 3: Litigation: In cases where the parties are at an impasse in negotiations, litigation can move the matter along through the Court, to an ultimate resolution.
-The Court’s process is designed to have parties agree to as much as possible, as far in advance as possible.
-Free custody and parenting time mediation is offered through the Court, as well as the opportunity to appear at a Matrimonial Early Settlement Panel (MESP).
-Click here to access our information regarding MESP.
+- ROW 3: Litigation.
+In many cases when parties are at an impasse, litigation can move the matter along through the Court.
+The Court works to have parties agree to as much as possible, as far in advance as possible.
+In addition, the Court offers free custody and parenting time mediation.
+You also the opportunity to appear at a Matrimonial Early Settlement Panel (MESP).

 How Long Will it Take?